 When the work is completed, remove any jumpers, reconnect, and test the system to the satisfaction of the Engineer, demonstrating that the integrity of the facility is fully restored.
 Do not begin this work without notifying the facility owner and the Engineer at least three days in advance.

 Managed Network Switch

-Submit a network diagram plan depicting the switch connection; prior to any switch installation.
+Submit a network diagram plan depicting the switch connection, prior to any switch installation.
 Include the following information:

 IP information

 Any VLAN or protocol information

 Indicate the port interconnections between switches